ethansilvas/splunk-logs-and-investigations/Notes.md

 - [Sysmon Event ID 22 - DNSEvent](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=90022): Tracks DNS queries, which can be beneficial for monitoring beacon resolutions and DNS beacons.
 - [Sysmon Event ID 23 - FileDelete](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventid=90023): Monitors file deletions, which can provide insights into whether a threat actor cleaned up their malware, deleted crucial files, or possibly attempted a ransomware attack.
 - [Sysmon Event ID 25 - ProcessTampering (Process image change)](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon): Alerts on behaviors such as process herpadering, acting as a mini AV alert filter.

+eventstats = calculate stats across all events in result set streamstats = calculate stats for each event as it is processed